Learn everything you need to know about cloud migration strategies, including different types, pros and cons, and how OpenLegacy can help you.

 Any inefficiencies or problems you note should be resolved before you move on to the real migration process.

-Regardless of whether you’re modernizing in place, shifting an application to a new platform, or carrying out a complete redesign, OpenLegacy can simplify and automate your cloud migration.
+Regardless of whether you’re modernizing in place, shifting an application to a new platform, or carrying out a complete redesign, OpenLegacy can help simplify and automate your cloud migration.

 Traditionally, you’d have to test an application in silos and only onboard users once it was fully set up.
 However, with OpenLegacy’s hybrid integration platform, you can create integration points that allow users to access the legacy system via the new functionality while you’re still working on it.
 This maximizes agility while enabling you to iteratively adjust your strategy.